How to Prevent a Hangover

 Try activated charcoal.
 Doctors says this fine powder helps absorb impurities (that's why emergency rooms use it when pumping stomachs).
 But it also tastes like biting into a briquette.

 Try Livercare.
-These herbal tablets have been proved to block the evil acetaldehyde, but after taking it, Real Simple's testers were still slightly hung over the next day.
+These herbal tablets ($29; amazon.com) have been proven to block the evil acetaldehyde, but after taking it, Real Simple's testers were still slightly hung over the next day.

 Try milk thistle.
-Its active ingredient helps detoxify the liver, but it doesn't do anything for a headache.
+Its active ingredient helps detoxify the liver, although milk thistle ($13; amazon.com) doesn't do anything for a hangover headache.

-Try Alka-Seltzer Morning Relief.
-These tablets contain caffeine and aspirin, which offer energy and headache relief.
+Try Blowfish for Hangovers.
+These tablets ($12; amazon.com) contain caffeine and aspirin, which offer energy and headache relief.
 But too much aspirin can cause stomach bleeding in some drinkers.

-Drink Pepto-Bismol.
-The familiar pink stuff eases stomach discomfort, replenishes electrolytes, and dampens heartburn.
-But it won't do anything to shake that headache.
+Take Pepto-Bismol.
+The familiar pink stuff ($10; cvs.com) eases stomach discomfort, replenishes electrolytes, and dampens heartburn.
+Like some other hangover remedies, it won't do anything to shake that headache, though.